pyflies/pyflies/docs/metrics.md

 ---

-Although it is not hard-coded in any way and can be interpreted by target code generator in arbitrary ways, we should defined some common ground to be able to port experiments between platforms.
+Although metrics and units are not hard-coded in any way and can be interpreted by target code generator in arbitrary ways, we should defined some common ground to be able to port experiments between platforms.

-pyFlies uses the following metrics and units:
+pyFlies assumes the following metrics and units:

-- for coordinate system we assume that center of the screen is (0, 0) and the screen extends 100 units in each direction where going up and right is positive direction.
+- for coordinate system we assume that center of the screen is (0, 0) and the screen extends 100 units in each direction where going up and right is a positive direction.

 - colors are in standard CSS format - `#<red two hex digits><green two hex digits><blue two hex digits>`.
 E.g. `#a489f3`.